 Dr. Johnson completed her General Psychiatry Residency and Psychiatric Emergency Services Chief Residency with University of Cincinnati College of Medicine and University Hospital in Cincinnati.
 As Chief Medical Officer of Lindner Center of HOPE, Dr. Johnson’s interests include treatment of mood disorders, anxiety disorders, psychotic disorders, and ADHD in the inpatient and outpatient settings.

 She contributed to the development of the Women’s Mental Health Program at Lindner Center of HOPE.
-Dr. Johnson is a member of the Marce’ Society for Perinatal Mental Health and Postpartum Support International.
-She is included in the MedEdPPD.org Provider Network after completing training in the assessment and treatment of postpartum mental illnesses.
+Dr. Johnson has completing training in the assessment and treatment of postpartum mental illnesses.
 She is a board member of the International Society of Reproductive Psychiatry and a member of the Ohio Pregnancy-Associated Mortality Review Committee.

 Dr. Johnson is a member of the American Psychiatric Association.
 In December 2013, the Board of Trustees of the American Psychiatric Association approved Dr. Johnson for Fellow status, reflecting her dedication to the work of the APA and the psychiatric profession.
 She is the Chair of the Ethics Committee for the Ohio Psychiatric Physicians Association.
 She served on the Board of Directors of NAMI Southwest Ohio.

 Dr. Johnson has presented on the topics of women’s and minority mental health issues.
 She has been interviewed or written for online publications such as Doximity’s Op-Med, KevinMD, The Atlantic, Bustle, and womenshealth.gov.